Catriona Millar

-Catriona Millar (born 1956) is a Scottish figurative painter born in Milngavie, Glasgow.
-She studied at Grays School of Art, Aberdeen, where her tutors included Joyce Cairns RSA and Keith Grant.
-Since the success of her 2005 degree show she has exhibited across the UK including the Royal Scottish Academy, Edinburgh.
-Her works are in both private and public collections.
+Catriona Millar (born 1956) is one of Scotland's foremost figurative painters.
+Born in Milngavie, Glasgow, she studied at Harrogate School of Art and Grays School of Art, Aberdeen, where her tutors included Joyce Cairns RSA and Keith Grant.
+Since the success of her sell-out 2005 degree show she has achieved an international reputation and exhibited across the UK and Europe including the Royal Scottish Academy, Edinburgh.
+Her works are in both private and public collections including The Reiff Collection.
 In October 2006 she came to the attention of Charles Saatchi with her first solo exhibition at the Dundas Street Gallery, Edinburgh.
 In April 2007 The Herald ranked her in the top five most collectable artists in Scotland.
+In 2012 Catriona Millar was listed in 'Who's Who in Scotland'.
+Her paintings can be seen on book jackets and CD covers while many schools and colleges around the world study her work.
+Catriona Millar works with several charities including, Art on a Postcard, St Columba's Hospice Care, Edinburgh and St Wilfred's Hospice.

-In 2012 she moved from Scotland to England, and currently resides in East Sussex.
+"Like many Scottish painters Catriona Millar is a true colourist.
+Colour and pattern define her work but beneath the surface they portray the full spectrum of the human condition – joy, hope, longing and melancholy and often alongside an animal companion." - Elspeth Bray, former V&A curator, Deputy Editor of the Apollo Magazine.